Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 ## 8. Social Media Links

-Including the links to the Belles' social media pages increasing the user engagement with the chorus and allows them to keep up to date with their news.
+Including the links to the Belles' social media pages increases the user engagement with the chorus and allows them to keep up to date with their news.

 ## Features Left To Implement